 Security

-ExpanDrive opens an embedded web browser connecting you to directly to Microsoft, Google, and others so that you authenticate directly with them, and the ExpanDrive app never accesses your credentials.
+ExpanDrive opens an embedded web browser connecting you to directly to Microsoft, Google, Box, Dropbox, and others so that you authenticate directly with them, and the ExpanDrive app never accesses your credentials.

-After the embedded web-based authentication, the OAuth server issues an API key that is securely stored on your machine.
+After the embedded web-based authentication, the OAuth2 server issues a key that is securely stored on your machine.

 OAuth authentication supports multi-factor authentication (MFA) flows and SSO like ADFS, Okta, Duo and others with no additional setup.